Delphik/Recipes/Chamomile Hops Tea Blend.md

 4. Add juice or sweeteners as desired.

 Note: Mildly inebriating.
 Chamomile contains flavanoids such as apignen that have been theorized to be mild agonists of benzodiazepine receptors.
 Hops contains some mild cannabinoids.
-Very useful drink when detoxing from harder substances.